zhibinz2/finger_tapping_behavioral_data/README.md

  * conditions   --- the sequence of the conditions in 12 trials (1 - Uncouple; 2 - L_lead; 3 - R_lead; 4 - Mutual)

  * dataL_bpchan   --- the extracted channel 33 (in matlab) of the button press signal, with 32 channels of EEG removed in order to shrink the file size for sharing.
-(But only the last trial was saved due to an error in loop of Extract_tapping_data.m, It was now fixed in the folder "revisited")
+(But only the last trial was saved due to an error in loop of Extract_tapping_data.m, It was now fixed in the folder "revisited").
+It contains unmatched bad taps that were removed afterwards.
+So disregard this variable and "dataR_bpchan", as it was not usable data.

  * dataR_bpchan   --- same as above, but from the Right Player